 &lt;sup>6In most cases the location where the parser cannot proceed is further down the file than the actual error-location.

-Defined in Prolog in the file emacs/prolog\mode, you may wish to extend this.
+&lt;sup>7Defined in Prolog in the file emacs/prolog\mode, you may wish to extend this.
 Please contribute your extensions!